gabriel-paulos/gabriel-paulos.github.io/_posts/2025-01-18-Future-Plan.md

 I will be soon starting on writing: [hallucinations of VLMs](https://gabrielpaulos.com/Hallucinations/), then write about [my MCTS and DPO project](https://gabrielpaulos.com/MCTS-DPO/).

 Timeline?
 I will be trying to build everything live, as in I will publish as I go.
-Ideas are living things that live in their society.
+I like to think of ideas as living things that live in their own society.
 I hope to inspire others to view it similarly through my posts.
 Each blog post will be denoted by a tag as explained below:

 lifecycle tag  | Stage Explanation
 ----|--------